 Research

-My research is highly interdisciplinary and intersects network science, signal processing, information theory, statistical machine learning, and others.
-In term of applications, I am currently interested in natural language processing (NLP), biological processes like population genetics modeling and phylodynamics, social processes like the spread of information or behavior.
+My research is highly interdisciplinary and intersects network science, signal processing, information theory, statistical machine learning, and dynamical systems.
+In term of applications, I am currently interested in nonlinear dynamical system, knowledge graph, and biological processes like population genetics modeling and phylodynamics, social processes like the spread of information or behavior.

 I am interested in the properties of networks of interacting agents/components and developing analytical and computational tools to support the study of complex networks.
 Here are some currently funded as well as unfunded projects that my students and I are working on right now: